This degree has three stages, each comprising 120 credits.

 - You’ll start Stage 1 with two 30-credit computing modules and two 30-credit engineering modules.

 - Next, in Stage 2, you’ll study two 30-credit modules in a specific area of computing, a further 30-credit computing module of your choice, plus a 30-credit electronics module.

-- Finally, in Stage 3, you’ll study a 30-credit computing module of your choice, a 30-credit electronics module, followed by a 30-credit project module.
+- Finally, in Stage 3, you’ll study two 30-credit computing modules of your choice, a 30-credit electronics module, followed by a 30-credit project module.

 At Stage 1, you’ll study two introductory computing and IT modules and two introductory engineering modules.

 At Stage 2, you’ll choose an area of computing to focus on and study two modules in that area.
 You’ll choose a further computing module that fits your needs and interests.
 Plus, study a module that will develop your understanding of electronics.